pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 they offer no protection to the ends, edges or surface of the film.
-The reels provided by the Recordak Corporation are suitable for long' strips, just' as the pill boxes are for the small strips; they protect sides and surface.
+The reels provided by the Recordak Corporation are suitable for long strips, just as the pill boxes are for the small strips; they protect sides and surface.
 The International Filmbook
 Corporation has a foolproof cartridge that